Dick Clark: Radio programs

 Clark's first love was radio and, in 1963, he began hosting a radio program called The Dick Clark Radio Show.
 It was produced by Mars Broadcasting of Stamford.
 Despite Clark's enormous popularity on American Bandstand, the show was only picked up by a few dozen stations and lasted less than a year.

 On March 25, 1972, Clark hosted American Top 40, filling in for Casey Kasem.
 In 1981, he created The Dick Clark National Music Survey for the Mutual Broadcasting System.
 The program counted down the top 30 contemporary hits of the week in direct competition with American Top 40.
 Clark left Mutual in October 1985, and Bill St. James (and later Charlie Tuna) took over the National Music Survey.
 Clark's United Stations purchased RKO Radio Network in 1985 and, when Clark left Mutual, he began hosting USRN's "Countdown America" which continued until 1995.

 In 1982, Clark launched his own radio syndication group with partners Nick Verbitsky and Ed Salamon called the United Stations Radio Network.
 That company later merged with the Transtar Network to become Unistar.
 In 1994, Unistar was sold to Westwood One Radio.
 The following year, Clark and Verbitsky started over with a new version of the USRN, bringing into the fold Dick Clark's Rock, Roll & Remember, written and produced by Pam Miller (who also came up with the line used in the show and later around the world: "the soundtrack of our lives"), and a new countdown show: The U.S. Music Survey, produced by Jim Zoller.
-Clark served as its host until his 2004 stroke.
+Clark served as its host until his December 2004 stroke.
 United Stations Radio Networks continues in operation as of 2020.

-Dick Clark's longest-running radio show began on February 14, 1982.
+Dick Clark's longest-running radio show began on 14 February 1982.
 Dick Clark's Rock, Roll & Remember was a four-hour oldies show named after Clark's 1976 autobiography.
 The first year, it was hosted by veteran Los Angeles disc jockey Gene Weed.
 Then in 1983, voiceover talent Mark Elliot co-hosted with Clark.
 By 1985, Clark hosted the entire show.
 Pam Miller wrote the program and Frank Furino served as producer.
 Each week, Clark profiled a different artist from the rock and roll era and counted down the top four songs that week from a certain year in the 1950s, 1960s or early 1970s.
-The show ended production when Clark suffered his 2004 stroke.
+The show ended production when Clark suffered his December 2004 stroke.
 Reruns from the 1995–2004 era continued to air in syndication until USRN withdrew the show in 2020.